WojtekKamilowski/CI_PP5_HSBS/README.md

 The business is a B2C e-commerce platform with the main goal of selling tangible product: books listed online on the website.
 The store is dedicated to sell history books so the primary customer the business targets are people interested in history, but also people who would like to start reading history books or maybe buy them as a gift for someone.
+The business aims at customers who expect high quality of the offered positions, matching the store's theme.
 The payment type employed is: SINGLE PAYMENT
 The transaction is finished & delivery order is created once a single payment is made.
 The available payment option is payment by card, implemented using <a href="https://stripe.com/ie">Stripe</a>